sobinbenny/reboot/README.md

 ## Versioning
 #### The current stable version v1.0 is ready to release
 ## Acknowledgement
+Only open source libraries,packages and media resources are used in this project.

 ## Contact Info
 #### Developed by TEAM ZEROBUG